VISIONAI/clouddream/README.md

 ```

 You can change `maxwidth` to something larger like 1000 if you want
-big output images for big input images, remeber that will you need more RAM memory
+big output images for big input images, remember that will you need more RAM memory
 for processing lager images.
 For testing `maxwidth` of 200
 will give you results much faster.
 If you change the settings and
 want to regenerate outputs for your input images, simply remove the